Prescription Drug Charges

 Attorney for Prescription Drug Charges in Houston, TX

 Prescription drug charges should be taken seriously.
 Let The Benken Law Firm represent you.
-Brian Benken has over 30 years of experience as a trial lawyer and he will do everything in his power to achieve the best possible outcome for your situation.
+Brian Benken is a criminal defense lawyer with over 30 years of experience as a trial lawyer.
+He will use this experience to your advantage and do everything in his power to achieve the best possible outcome for your situation.

 Schedule a free case consultation with The Benken Law Firm.
 Call (713) 223 - 4051 today.
 Brian Benken represents clients in all areas in Harris County.
 Some of these areas include, but are not limited to, Hunters Creek Village, the Galleria, Southside Place, Braeswood Place, Gulfton and many more in Harris County and surrounding counties.